Health Promoting schools

 What is a health promoting school?

-In the SHE network a ‘health promoting school’ is defined as ‘a school that implements a structured and systematic plan for the health and well-being of all pupils and of teaching and non-teaching staff.
+SHE defines a ‘health promoting school’ as ‘a school that implements a structured and systematic plan for the health and well-being of all pupils and of teaching and non-teaching staff.
 This is characterized as a whole school approach (or ‘whole of school approach’).
 In the different European countries other terms are used such as ‘healthy schools’, ‘good and healthy schools’, but they all have a similar intention.
 School health promotion is another term that is used to describe health promoting schools.

 What is the whole school approach to school health promotion?